gapacurar/AIFacade/docs/marketing_requirements_document.md

 Stella leads a small startup team looking for an affordable chatbot interface that doesn’t tie them to a commercial SaaS provider.
 She needs something that just works out of the box.

 Sam is a student learning web development and AI integration.
 For him, the platform is both a teaching tool and a playground—open, inspectable, and safe.

+**TO DO**
+**For the MRD is always necessary to specify a Glossay for all technical terms and concepts you are using (light application), and a mandatory list of references**